Math1019/Extend_Context_Window_Position_Interpolation/README.md

-# Extend_Context_Window_Position_Interpolation
+# Extending Context Window via Positional Interpolation
-An overview of the Extending Context Window of Large Language Models via Positional Interpolation paper
+A paper presentation of the Extending Context Window of Large Language Models via Positional Interpolation paper

 ## Overview
 There are certain limitations when implementing large language models (LLMs).
 One main limitation is the pre-defined context window size as many tasks or applications will exceed the context window size.
 When the context length exceeds the pre-trained settings, traditional transformer models tend to exhibit a significant degradation in performance.